- Foreign & Commonwealth Office

-Korean Customs authorities allow you to bring small amounts of medication for your personal use if you are on medication, provided that it is kept in carry-on baggage.
-It is advised to take an English prescription from your doctor at home for both your prescription drugs and non-prescription medicines.
-That way, you avoid problems or misunderstandings at customs in Korea.
-It is also a good idea to consult their website before you travel to Korea.
+South Korean Customs authorities allow you to bring small amounts of medication for your personal use if you are on medication, provided that it is kept in carry-on baggage.
+It is advised to take an English language prescription from your doctor at home for both your prescription drugs and non-prescription medicines.
+That way, you avoid problems or misunderstandings at customs in South Korea.
+It is also a good idea to consult their website before you travel to South Korea.

 For more information, please visit the Department of Health website.